Skip to main content

 Disaster Recovery (DR) came when the digital transformation peaked, and the need to recover from a disaster was almost immediate.

-Cloud Disaster Recovery is an ideal solution for business continuity during disasters such as power outages, network disruptions, natural calamities, etc.
+Cloud Disaster Recovery is an ideal solution for business continuity during disasters such as power outages, network disruptions, and natural calamities.

-Living with downtime in today’s world is not an option.
+In today’s world, living with downtime is not an option.
 Organizations must be quick to solve this.
 Lost hours in downtime can cost a company reputation, customer dissatisfaction, and an endless chain of negative points.

 Hence, the Disaster Recovery!